 At lunchtimes there are daily clubs with activities rotated each half-term.
 The clubs are open to both Primary and Secondary pupils.
-We also have a state of the art Fitness Suite which Secondary pupils can access on a weekly basis outside of lessons.
+We also have a state of the art fitness suite which Secondary pupils can access on a weekly basis outside of lessons.

 After school, there is a club for Primary and Secondary pupils on a Thursday until 4:30pm.
 Pupils experience a variety of games activities and swimming.
 Clubs are linked to external coaches, including Wasps Rugby, Sky Blues Football and Nuneaton & Bedworth Leisure Trust

-Once a term we host Sports and Social Nights to allow pupils to experience sport and socialise in a safe environment.
+Once a term we host sports and social nights to allow pupils to experience sport and socialise in a safe environment.
 These sessions involve a sporting activity and then a film with light refreshments.

 At the start of the Academic Year pupils are selected to be on the Sports Council.
 The group meets once a half-term to discuss issues, ideas and up & coming plans on the sporting calendar.
-The Sports Council also organise the activities for the Extra-curricular timetable and the activities for the Sport & Social Night.
+The Sports Council also organise the activities for the extra-curricular timetable and the activities for the sport & social night.

-RE is an exciting and relevant subject introducing pupils to both philosophical and ethical issues by exploring the world around them.
+Religious Education is an exciting and relevant subject introducing pupils to both philosophical and ethical issues by exploring the world around them.
 Pupils will be challenged with questions about belief, values, meaning, purpose and truth, enabling them to develop their own values and attitudes towards religious issues.